 Put them in a pita or on side of a salad, these Greek lamb meatballs are flavorful, moist (sorry I know we all hate that word) and dangerously delicious.
 If you landed here thinking these are Kofta, they are not, that is a separate recipe.
-These are super delicious lamb meatballs inspired by Greek flavors.
 It has taken me a few years of making meatballs to determine my meatball preferences.
 I like moist, not dry, spongy, not crumbly, oven baked, not pan fried.
 While below is my Greek lamb meatball recipe, the base and approach is the same regardless of what meatballs I am making.
 So, if you don’t like lamb and somehow ended on this page swap it out!

 I need to warn you in advance, these aren’t a dump and mix kind of meatball.
 In no way is this a long recipe but it’s not your 20 minutes and done.
 There are a few things that I make sure I do regardless of what kind of meatballs I am making.
 Below are some anticipated questions, and their reasonings.

 Confession, I add ground turkey to all my meatballs, beef, lamb, whatever they may be.
 Why?
 Turkey makes them moist, it gives them a softer spongy texture.
 Don’t worry these meatballs still taste primarily of lamb.
 When mixing make sure you are combining the lamb and turkey, you don’t want pockets of just lamb or just turkey.